looterz/QuickItemLevel/README.md

 - **Efficient Caching**: The addon utilizes an intelligent caching system to store and manage player data efficiently.
 This ensures that information is readily available and minimizes unnecessary API calls, resulting in improved performance.

-- **Automatic Updating**: Quick Item Level automatically updates the item level and specialization information whenever you mouseover a player, ensuring that you always have the most up-to-date data.

 - **Lightweight and Non-Intrusive**: Quick Item Level is designed to be lightweight and non-intrusive, seamlessly integrating with the default World of Warcraft UI.
 It does not clutter your screen with unnecessary information or require complex configuration.

 ## Installation